gmalka/Philosophers/README.md

 # Output

 Every philosopher should eat and sleep, if he can't then he thinks.
-In order to eat, a philosopher needs 2 forks, but every philosopher has only one fork, but in for eating they need 2 forks, so the philosopher has to borrow a fork from a neighbor.
+In order to eat, a philosopher needs 2 forks for eat, but every philosopher has only one fork, so the philosopher has to borrow a fork from a neighbor.
-If the philosopher has not had time to eat during his lifetime, then he dies and the simulation stops
+If the philosopher did not have time to eat during his lifetime, then he dies, and the simulation stops.
 ```
 ./philosopher 4 600 200 200 1
 0 1 is thinking